mechmotum/mechmotum.github.io/content/pages/guide.rst

-that are members of the lab. ``<netid>@g-tudelft.nl`` is also the login username/email that you will need to use when logging into https://drive.google.com. **Avoid using the "Share" button to share with non-TUD accounts**, until we determine best practices for this.
+that are members of the lab. ``<netid>@g-tudelft.nl`` is also the login username/email that you will need to use when logging into https://drive.google.com. **Avoid using the "Share" button to share with non-TUD accounts**.
 Read and update the README files present in the Google Drive directories to learn how to use the space.
 If you create new directories, add a README file to explain what the purpose of the folder is.
-If you want to add large amounts of data (>10 Gb), inform your supervisor first because there may be a more appropriate long term storage solution for certain types of data. **All files/folders you create in the Google Drive will be deleted when your TU Delft account is closed.
+If you want to add large amounts of data (>10 Gb), inform your supervisor first because there may be a more appropriate long term storage solution for certain types of data.
+**All files/folders you create in the Google Drive will be deleted when your TU Delft account is closed.
 It is impertative to transfer ownership to Jason of these files.**

 Reference Management
 --------------------

-The lab has a shared Zotero_ group which can be used for lab related reference management if needed, but a personal free account should suffice for most needs.
+The lab has a shared Zotero_ group which can be used for lab related reference management if needed for collaboration, but a personal free account should suffice for most needs.
 Zotero is an open source reference management system backed by a consortium of libraries.
 Create an account and request membership to the `mechmotum group`_.
 Note that all lab members can view the contents of this library.

 .. _Zotero: https://www.zotero.org
 .. _mechmotum group: https://www.zotero.org/groups/966974/mechmotum